alexwlchan/alexwlchan.net/src/_drafts/aberdulais-waterfall.md

 This is the reason so much industry happened at Aberdulais.
 It's a cheap, abundant source of energy, and even just standing near it you see the power of the water.

-This was my first view of the falls: a split level, with the upper half a yellow sheet of water coming over the top, the lower covered in spray and mist.
+This was my first view of the falls: the upper half a browny-yellow sheet of water coming over the top, the lower covered in spray and mist.
 Even at a distance, the roar of the tumbling water really makes itself heard.

 <figure class="wide_img">